LibertyGlobal/ReactLiberty/README.md

 Motivation
 ----------
-As a TV company LibertyGlobal support a few generations of TV devices.
-Horizon, Dawn, EOS exposing HTML UI...
-Every of them have some specifity and nobody knows which shift we may expect in next few years.
-Let`s be prepared to the future by providing UI abstraction which allows to switch between renderers.
-So for example if we switch to Android we do not need to remake all apps we have, but use the same markup introducing a new renderer.
+As a TV company LibertyGlobal support a few generations of TV devices: Horizon, Dawn, EOS exposing HTML UI, every of them have some specifity and nobody knows which shift we may expect in next few years.
+Let`s be prepared for the future by providing UI abstraction which allows to switch between renderers.
+So for example if we switch to Android we do not need to remake all apps we have, but use the same markup with a new Android renderer.

 How it looks like at app developer level?
 -----------------------------------------